The MongoDB Guide To Personalized Retail

 - Significant data integration efforts

 The following diagram shows the many specialist NoSql and relational databases, and the additional mobile data and analytics platforms that make up a typical retail tech stack.
 The result is siloed data, slow data processing, and added complexity.

 The foundation of your real-time, omnichannel personalization experience

-To remove the DIRT and solve the data privacy, agility, real-time data, and developer empowerment requirements for personalization, retailers need a single, flexible application data platform, like MongoDB.
+To remove the DIRT and solve the data privacy, agility, real-time data, and developer empowerment requirements for personalization, retailers need a single, flexible developer data platform, like MongoDB Atlas.

 MongoDB and MongoDB Atlas, MongoDB’s fully managed cloud database, use object data types, which map to how developers think and code.

 Documents — the heart of the MongoDB data model — are a superset of other data models, so there’s no need for additional niche NoSQL databases.
 With MongoDB, you can use a single unified interface to work with any data generated by modern applications.

 Unlock data silos.
 Online, in store, and everywhere in between, MongoDB’s document data model allows you to integrate data from multiple siloed systems into an intelligent data platform, allowing distinct types of data — geospatial, graph, key value, relational, document, time series, and search history — to be accessed together.

 Have the best of all clouds.
 With multi-cloud on MongoDB Atlas, take your data to Google Cloud, AWS, Microsoft Azure, and 80+ cloud regions around the world, bringing scalability and elasticity to the application layer, while also avoiding vendor lock-in.